 During underwriting, lenders will pull your credit (or just use a credit score) and review your application.
 They may call you occasionally and ask you to clarify or prove something - that’s generally a good sign.
 When lenders ask for details, it means they're taking underwriting seriously and are more likely to offer competitive rates.

 Business loans are similar to any other kind of loan.
 Lenders look for the same basic things.
 However, new businesses don’t have a long borrowing history (or credit).
 Nnew enterprises and service businesses typically don't own assets that can be pledged as collateral, so they have to work a little harder to get loans.

 In most cases, and individual - such as the business owner - has to use their personal credit and income to qualify for the loan.
 They may also have to pledge personal assets as collateral to get loans.
 This is often the only way to get loans in the early years, but you should try to build business credit so you can eventually borrow without risking personal assets.

 If You Can’t Get a Loan

 You might not get approved on your first try.
 Lenders can deny applications for almost any reason, but they should be able to tell you why you weren’t approved.
 In most cases, they don’t believe you have sufficient income or the credit history to justify the loan you’ve applied for.
-You may have to figure out another solution, or you can try to borrow with the help of a co-signer.
+You may have to figure out another solution, write a letter, or you can try to borrow with the help of a co-signer.